 Indemnity benefits also include vocational assistance benefits paid on behalf of severely disabled workers to get them back to work; and claim disposition agreements and disputed claim settlements, which are negotiated amounts paid to the worker.
-In 2009, total indemnity and medical benefits paid by insurers from premiums were an estimated \$628.5 million.
-Indemnity was 47 percent of the total and has been around 47 percent since 2005.
+In 2011, total indemnity and medical benefits paid by insurers from premiums were an estimated \$597.3 million.
+Indemnity was 46.5 percent of the total, and has been between 46 percent and 50 percent since 2003.

 Accepted disabling claims typically account for about 94 percent of cash benefits.
-The annual growth rate for indemnity costs for accepted disabling claims since 2000 has been 2.9 percent.
-In 2009, that indemnity was \$278.9 million.
+The annual growth rate for indemnity costs for accepted disabling claims since 2001 has been 2.2 percent, despite drops in 2010 and 2011.
+In 2011, that indemnity was \$262.2 million.
 Temporary disability accounted for 40 percent, permanent partial disability was 22 percent, permanent total disability and death together were 8 percent, and vocational assistance was 2 percent.
-Disputed claim settlements and claim disposition agreements together accounted for 28 percent; for more about them see the disputes chapter.
-As used in this chapter, indemnity benefits don't include benefits paid from the Workers' Benefit Fund for the Employer-at-Injury and Preferred Worker programs; these benefits are not part of the insurer's benefit obligation.
+Disputed claim settlements and claim disposition agreements together accounted for 28 percent; for more about them, see the disputes chapter.
+As used in this chapter, indemnity benefits that are part of the insurer's benefit obligation are reported separately from benefits paid from the Workers' Benefit Fund for the Employer-at-Injury and Preferred Worker programs.
 For more information about those programs and vocational assistance, see the chapter on return to work.

-Average indemnity paid for accepted disabling claims resolved in 2009 was \$13,377, an increase of 13.9 percent over the previous year.
-Since 2000, the annual growth in average benefits has been 4.5 percent.
-The unusual increase in the 2009 average was likely due to decreasing counts of new claims and a corresponding larger share of older, more expensive claims.
+Average indemnity paid for accepted disabling claims in 2011 was \$13,671, a decrease of 1.9 percent from the previous year.
+Since 2001, the annual growth in average benefits has been 4.6 percent.
+The unusually large increase in the average in 2008 and 2009 was likely due to decreasing counts of new claims and a corresponding larger share of older, more expensive claims among claim resolutions.
+As claim and claim resolution volume have seen little or no decline in 2010 and 2011, this trend reversed itself somewhat, and the decrease in average indemnity was a result.